Cog-Creators/Red-DiscordBot/docs/cog_guides/audio.rst

     Java installed at all.
 As the error states, Java 11 is required, and can be installed from `here <https://adoptium.net/temurin/releases/?version=11>`__.

+    If you have Java 11 installed, and are still getting this error, you will have to manually tell Audio where your Java install is located.
     Use ``[p]llset java <path_to_java_11_executable>``, to make Audio launch Lavalink with a specific Java binary.
 To do this, you will need to locate your ``java.exe``/``java`` file in your **Java 11 install**.